Sofya Kovalevskaya: Student years

 In October 1870, Kovalevskaya moved to Berlin, where she began to take private lessons with Karl Weierstrass, since the university would not allow her even to audit classes.
 He was very impressed with her mathematical skills, and over the subsequent three years taught her the same material that comprised his lectures at the university.
+While studying under Weierstrass, Kovalevskaya lived with her friend Julia Lermontova, who became the first Russian woman to earn a doctorate in chemistry.
+Kovalevskaya referred to Vladimir as a brother and their marriage had not been consummated.

-In 1871 she briefly traveled to Paris together with Vladimir in order to help in the Paris Commune, where Kovalevskaya attended the injured and her sister Anyuta was active in the Commune.
+In 1871 Kovalevskaya briefly travelled to Paris together with Vladimir in order to help in the Paris Commune, where Kovalevskaya attended the injured and her sister Anyuta was active in the Commune.
 With the fall of the Commune, however, both Anyuta and her common law husband Victor Jaclard, who was leader of the Montmartre contingent of the National Guard and a prominent Blanquiste, were arrested.
 Although Anyuta managed to escape to London, Jaclard was sentenced to execution.
 However, with the assistance of Sofia's and Anyuta's father General Krukovsky, who had come urgently to Paris to help Anyuta and who wrote to Adolphe Thiers asking for clemency, Jaclard was saved.

 Kovalevskaya returned to Berlin and continued her studies with Weierstrass for three more years.
 In 1874 she presented three papers—on partial differential equations, on the dynamics of Saturn's rings, and on elliptic integrals—to the University of Göttingen as her doctoral dissertation.
 With the support of Weierstrass, this earned her a doctorate in mathematics summa cum laude, after Weierstrass succeeded in having her exempted from the usual oral examinations.

-Kovalevskaya thereby became the first woman to have been awarded a doctorate (in the modern sense of the word) in mathematics.
+Kovalevskaya was the first woman to have been awarded a doctorate (in the modern sense of the word) in mathematics, which occurred in 1874.
 Her paper on partial differential equations contains what is now commonly known as the Cauchy–Kovalevskaya theorem, which proves the existence and analyticity of local solutions to such equations under suitably defined initial/boundary conditions.